Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 Expected max size of a Rubber Lipped Pleco

-This species of pleco remains relatively tiny compared to its brothers:
+This species of pleco remains relatively small compared to its brothers:

-A rubber lip won’t outgrow 4.2 inches (10.6 cm).
-The rubber pleco, as established, will reach about 7 inches (17.7 cm), which is still not near enough a Common pleco.
+A Rubber Lip pleco will reach a maximum size of 4.2 inches (10.6 cm) in full body size.
+The Chubby Rubber pleco, as established, will grow up to 7 inches (17.7 cm), which is still not near enough a Common pleco.

-In small tanks (20 gallons) they should reach about 5 inches at max, before being relocated to a larger one.
+In small tanks (20 gallons) Chubby plecos should reach about 5 inches at max, before being relocated to a larger one.

-They are also slow growers, so don’t be bothered if yours does not hit these numbers soon after its arrival.
+Anyway, Rubber Lippled plecos are slow growers, so don’t be bothered if yours does not hit these numbers soon after its arrival.

 I’ve had mine add about an inch in one and a half years.

-Bear in mind that this does not mean you can stick either in anything under 20 G.
+Bear in mind that this does not mean you can stick either species in any tank with less than 20 gallons of volume.

 They may not grow much, but they do require their scavenging space.